Ernest Shackleton: His life and death

 Why is Ernest Shackleton’s birthday significant?

 British explorer Ernest Shackleton came into the world on February 15, 1874, in County Kildare, Ireland, 149 years ago.
 He is a remarkable historical figure due to his leadership during the Imperial Trans-Antarctic Expedition of 1914-1917.
 Historians widely regard Shackleton’s leadership as exemplary and a model for leadership in extreme situations.
-A series of disasters plagued his expedition that aimed to cross the Antarctic continent from the Weddell Sea on its South Atlantic coast to the Pacific coast and McMurdo Sound.
+A series of disasters plagued his expedition, which aimed to cross the Antarctic continent from the Weddell Sea on its South Atlantic coast to the Pacific coast and McMurdo Sound.
 Many consider Shackleton’s determination to face these difficulties the gold standard of courage.

 In a recent post, I wrote about my visit to Shackleton’s hut in McMurdo Sound in the Ross Sea.
 He and his team built that hut for an earlier expedition in 1907-1909 when they sought the South Pole and failed.
-Because Roald Amundsen and then Robert F. Scott found the Pole in 1911 and 1912, Shackleton came up with a new Antarctic quest; to cross the continent.
+Because Roald Amundsen and then Robert F. Scott found the Pole in 1911 and 1912, Shackleton came up with a new Antarctic quest: to cross the continent.

 What made Shackleton a great leader, possibly the greatest?